 What about singing?

 One of the concerns I have is that people seem to actually be singing less in church these days.
 It isn’t that there is less music, sometimes there is more.
 But, the congregations, at times, turn into an audience.
-A couple of weeks ago on the Faith on View Facebook Page, I shared the article “Nine Reasons People Aren’t Singing in Worship.”
+A while back on the Faith on View Facebook Page, I shared the article “Nine Reasons People Aren’t Singing in Worship.”
 It is a good article and worth the read.
 A couple of the reasons tie into my concerns here.

 A few years ago, I was singing along with the music in church and noticed that less than half of the congregation was actually singing.
 This church used primarily worship songs.
 There was the occasional hymn, in part, because my wife was on the worship team and always pushed for more hymns.
 I think there are a variety of reasons for this: People often don’t know the songs, the worship band has a performance feel so the congregants don’t feel the need to sing, the music is high… maybe just read the “Nine Reasons” article it does a good job of discussing these.

 But, it isn’t just churches with contemporary worship that have this problem.
-In our current church, which sing hymns exclusively.
-Yet, there is a similar problem.
-There are a couple reasons for this, the biggest, however, is that people don’t know the songs.
-These days not everyone knows the old standards and depending on your tradition those standards can be a little different.
-We were probably at this church for three months before a song repeated.
+In our last church, which sang hymns exclusively.
+Yet, there was a similar problem.
+There are a couple of reasons for this, the biggest, however, is that people don’t know the songs.
+I suffer from this at our current church.
+I spent decades in Baptist churches and I don’t always know the songs in our current liturgical setting.
+These days not everyone knows the old standards and depending on your tradition those standards can be different.
+We were probably at our last church for three months before a song repeated.
 While that may sound like good variety, it means that the congregation doesn’t get a chance to learn the hymns.
 Familiarity is important.
 That is why music stations on the radio are so repetitive.
 They want their listeners to learn the music and be able to sing along.

-In my PhD program, I have done a lot of my course work at the Dominican School of Philosophy and Theology.
+In my Ph.D. program, I did a lot of my coursework at the Dominican School of Philosophy and Theology.
 In an Aesthetics and Theology course, the professor, a Dominican Priest, talked about his experience with chant.
 He spoke about how the Psalms they chanted were chanted over and over.
 It wasn’t until he knew them so well that he didn’t have to concentrate on the words that those words then became prayers for him.
 The familiarity allowed him to both engage the words and transcend them.
 The familiarity was what facilitated the worship.

 In the case of many people in contemporary worship services, we cease being participants.
 When we become an audience, we are spectators.
 We are not worshiping in an active sense.
 But, in some ways we do still worship.
 We do so through the voices and emotional engagement of the worship band with the music.